Plus-2-Studios/WildOxGodotVRTemplate/scripts/README_VRIK.md

 ## How It Works

-The component uses Godot's built-in `SkeletonIK3D` nodes for arm tracking:
+The component uses Godot's built-in `SkeletonIK3D` nodes for arm and leg tracking:

+### Arm Tracking
 - **SkeletonIK3D** is created for each arm chain (upper arm → forearm → hand)
 - **IK targets** follow your VR controllers with rotation and position offsets applied
 - **Magnet property** pulls elbows downward for natural arm poses
 - Shoulders remain fixed while arms bend naturally to reach targets

+### Leg Tracking (Crouching/Squatting)
+- **SkeletonIK3D** is created for each leg chain (thigh → calf → foot)
+- **HMD height tracking** measures how much you crouch down
+- **Hip bone adjustment** - your character's hips lower when you crouch
+- **Foot targets** stay planted on the ground
+- **Leg IK** naturally bends knees to bridge the distance between lowered hips and grounded feet
+- This creates realistic crouching where the whole upper body lowers while feet stay planted

 ### Integration with VRLocomotion
 - Enable **Use Locomotion Integration** to parent the skeleton to the VRLocomotion physics capsule